GoogleCloudPlatform/k8s-cluster-bundle/README.md

 specified in https://github.com/golang-standards/project-layout

 *   `pkg/`: Library code.
+*   `examples/`: Examples of components and component packages.
 *   `pkg/apis`: APIs and schema for the Cluster Bundle.
 *   `cmd/`: Binaries.
 In particular, this contains the `bundler` CLI which assists in modifying and inspecting Bundles.